pquiring/javaforce/projects/jftorrent/readme.txt

 The maker is a CLI app, usage: outfile.torrent <infile|infolder> url

 NOTE :
-  - Does not support DHT or Web extensions yet.
+  - Does not support Web extensions.
   - Does not support magnet files.